eqmvii/mernp-auth-demo/README.md

 CHECKPOINT: First heroku deploy worked!

-5. `yarn add mongoose` and prepare seed file
+5. `yarn add mongoose` and prepare seed file in scripts/seedDB.js

+6. Add an all users route, a models folder, run the seeds, and res.JSON all users

+7. Navigate to the heroku app, navigate to the app and its resources tab, then provision an mlab mongodb.
+That will set the MONGODB_URI environment variable on heroku, which the start code should aready be looking for in production.

 # Create React Express App